SoftwareAG/c8y-docs/content/change-logs/analytics/apama-in-c8y-20240912-Extract-a-property-with-a-period-in-its-name-using-the-Extract-Property-block.md

 ---
 date:
-title: Extract a property with a period in its name
+title: Extract a property with a period in its name using the Extract Property block
 change_type:
   - value: change-2c7RdTdXo4
     label: Improvement